azimonti/azimonti/README.md

 ## Additional Skills

-I have also refined my skills in web design and full stack development, starting with Ruby over 10 years ago before shifting my focus to Node.js.
+In parallel, I also refined my skills in web design and full stack development, starting with Ruby over 10 years ago before shifting my focus to Node.js.
 This journey has equipped me with a deep understanding of both front-end and back-end technologies, including the intricacies of APIs, enabling me to create cohesive, efficient web applications that deliver seamless user experiences.

 I am proficient in **Node.js** and **JavaScript**, allowing me to develop scalable and performant back-end systems while ensuring responsive, dynamic front-end designs.